Italy accelerates bad bank plan to tackle sour loans problem

 Helping banks offload bad loans is part of Italian Prime Minister Matteo Renzi's efforts to revive one of the sickest economies in Europe.

-Italian banks are sitting on some 330 billion euros (244 billion pounds) of credit likely to be repaid late or not at all, according to the International Monetary Fund.
-The amount -- worth 20 percent of Italy’s yearly output -- has tripled since 2007.
+Italian banks are sitting on some 330 billion euros ($375 billion) of credit likely to be repaid late or not at all, according to the International Monetary Fund.
+The amount -- worth 20 percent of Italy's yearly output -- has tripled since 2007.
 Of the total, 180 billion euros is in or close to default.

 A prolonged recession has left companies and individuals unable to repay debts.
 Lengthy bankruptcy procedures and tax laws in Italy make it hard for lenders to sell souring credit, as banks elsewhere do.
 The result: banks have turned off their taps, further squeezing a limp economy.